smancke/docker-intro/README.md

 - The build has the current directory as context
 - All paths are relative to the Dockerfile
 - Each command in the Dockerfile creates a new (temporary container)
-- Every creation steps is cached, so repeated builds are fast
+- Every creation step is cached, so repeated builds are fast

 Dockerfile